 I have massive respect for Amy Hennig because she has a passion for the story in gaming, and has always stood by that.
 It’s what she believes a single-player campaign game should be: a story.
 And this is clear in the games she works on, with their story-rich and atmospheric scenes and strong, memorable narratives.
 The memorable characters and their interactions.
 It’s a story from start to end, with enough meat in the middle to give it depth.

 So, what’s next for her?
 Hennig has in recent years moved away from the AAA gaming scene and gone to Skydance Media, hoping to crack story-based games for both gamers and non-gamers alike.
-This is something I’m incredibly excited for, as a game shouldn’t be a time sponge.
+This is something I’m incredibly excited about, as a game shouldn’t be a time sponge.
 Why tell a story in 40 hours if you can tell it well in 10?
 She hits the nail on the head with her ethos, and her legacy of creation reflects that.

 Shelley Blond - Beth

 One of the first female icons of both Playstation and gaming as a whole was that of Tomb Raider.
 Lara Croft was brought to life by Shelley Blond, an iconic actress across film, TV, games and the stage.
-Shelley Blond embodied an iconic character that would go onto inspire countless video game characters such as Nathan Drake, Ellie from The Last of Us and so many more.
+Shelley Blond embodied an iconic character that would go on to inspire countless video game characters such as Nathan Drake, Ellie from The Last of Us and so many more.

-Embodying such an iconic role is no easy feat but really impacted both gamers and the wider industry.
+Embodying such an iconic role is no easy feat, but really impacted both gamers and the wider industry.
 For gamers, it allowed a female perspective in the world of action heroes.
 For the industry, the role proved that players would back a game with a strong female protagonist.
 Blond's work went far beyond just voicing the dual-pistol wielding heroine; she was able to inject a sassy yet powerful personality.

 Growing up, Tomb Raider was always very close to my heart.
 As much as I loved Spyro and Mario, Lara Croft was always my choice!
 Shelley Blond voiced Lara in the first Tomb Raider game and then her soundbites were used until the third entry.
 Although she only voiced Lara on this single occasion, her impact on the gaming industry is undeniable.
 Through social media, Blond regularly replies to fans and gets involved within the community.
 Her iconic performance then allowed various actors to add to the role: Judith Gibbins, Jonell Elliott, Keeley Hawes and Camilla Luddington.